10 Reasons For Menopause Weight Gain

 So what DO you do?

-The key is identifying what a healthy behaviour is for YOU.
+Finding your own interpretation of what health looks like is KEY.
 The word health can mean different things to all of us.

-Tuning in to your own body signals, and eating according to your own needs, is another way to gain information about yourself, and how your body feels with certain foods.
+Tuning in to your own body signals, and eating according to your own needs, is sustainable for the long haul.

 Truly, I’d like to add: Explore your desire to lose weight.